An elementary illustrated introduction to simplicial sets

 \begin{definition} Given a Kan triple $(X,A,*)$, we define $\pi_n(X,A,*)$, $n>0$, as the set of equivalence classes of $n$-simplices $x\in X$ with $d_0x\in A$ and $d_ix\in *$ for all $i$, $1\leq i\leq n$, up to relative homotopy of simplices. \end{definition}

 $\pi_n(X,A,*)$ is also a group for $n\geq 2$ and an abelian group for $n\geq 3$.
-We will define the product; the proofs of well-definedness and that we have a group are analogous to that for $\pi_n(X,*)$.
+We will define the product; the proofs of well-definedness and that we have a group are analogous to those for $\pi_n(X,*)$.